Right-of-Way & Easement Vacations

 - Prepare a new vacation application that resolves the issues that caused the Platting Board to reject the previous vacation and reapply.

 - File a notice of appeal with the Municipal Clerk's office to have the Platting Board's action reviewed by the Board of Adjustment.
 The Board of Adjustment process is a strict legal review with a fairly rigid legal procedure.
-The Municipal Assembly is the Board of Adjustment, but the Assembly members may not be contacted about the appeal except during the actual hearing.
+The Board of Adjustment members may not be contacted about the appeal except during the actual hearing.
 You may wish to consult an attorney before filing an appeal.

 What is the municipal vacation policy?